Intellectual Property Rights (IPR) Policy

 The IETF intellectual property rights rules are defined in RFC 3979, "Intellectual Property Rights in IETF Technology" (updated by RFC 4879, "Clarification of the Third Party Disclosure Procedure in RFC 3979").

 The IETF takes no position regarding the validity or scope of any intellectual property rights or other rights that might be claimed to pertain to the implementation or use of the technology described in any IETF documents or the extent to which any license under such rights might or might not be available; nor does it represent that it has made any independent effort to identify any such rights.
+The material posted as IPR disclosures should be viewed as originating from the source of that information, and any issue or question related to the material should be directed to the source rather than the IETF.
+There is no implied endorsement or agreement by the IETF, the IESG or any other IETF entities with any of the material.

 IETF Contribution: any submission to the IETF intended by the Contributor for publication as all or part of an Internet-Draft or RFC (except for RFC Editor Contributions described below) and any statement made within the context of an IETF activity.
 Such statements include oral statements in IETF sessions, as well as written and electronic communications made at any time or place, which are addressed to: